 Deep Cocoa Elegance

-This look feels like pure sophistication – one of those ideas dark that work from boardroom to evening event.
-It’s timeless, chic, and incredibly versatile.
+This appearance is pure sophistication – one of those concepts dark that work in boardroom to evening event.
+It is classic, classy, and so flexible.

 Soft Ash Brunette with Fine Highlights

-The trick here is to keep the highlights toned.
-I’ve used Redken Shades EQ Gloss, which stylists love for maintaining balance and shine without harsh lines.
-A weekly nourishing mask helps too, so the lighter strands don’t dry out faster than the darker base.
+The trick of this is to maintain the highlights toned.
+I have been applying Redken Shades EQ Gloss that stylists give glorification in terms of holding the balance and sheen without rough lines.
+A weekly nourishing mask works also, as the lightest strands do not dry out quicker than the darkest base.

 Golden Blonde Ombre Waves